Pharokeepers/pharokeepers.github.io/_posts/2019-06-14-Nina_Sixth_Week.markdown

 <p>First, we explain what traversing means. <br>
 The word definition is: travel across or through.
 In the context of graphs, traversing means moving through the graph, visiting nodes (vertices) by using the edges.</p>

-BFS - breath first search
+BFS - breadth first search
 > Single-source shortest paths: Given a graph and a source vertex s, support queries of the form *Is there a path from s to a given target vertex v?* If, so find a shortest such path (one with a minimal number of edges). [^1]

 This is what we are looking for: the shortest path from source s to given vertex v.
 The method for solving this is using BFS.

 **What does BFS do?**<br>
-Let`s explain on an example.
+Let's explain on an example.

 ![](/images/Graph.png)